-- calling numbers on the company-specific and national DNC list;201 - "denying or interfering" with an individual's right to be placed on a companyspecific or national DNC list; 202 and - "sell[ing], rent[ing], leas[ing], purchas[ing], or us[ing]" a company-specific or national DNC list for any purpose other than preventing phone calls to listed numbers.
+"sell[ing], rent[ing], leas[ing], purchas[ing], or us[ing]" a company-specific or national DNC list for any purpose other than preventing phone calls to listed numbers.

-Shortly after the FTC promulgated the TSR, Congress authorized the FTC's National DNC Registry, ratified the TSR concept of DNC lists, and authorized the FTC to "assess and collect an annual fee . . . to implement and enforce" the National DNC Registry.204
+Shortly after the FTC promulgated the TSR, Congress authorized the FTC's National DNC Registry, ratified the TSR concept of DNC lists, and authorized the FTC to "assess and collect an annual fee . . . to implement and enforce" the National DNC Registry.

-The FTC has primary Telemarketing Act and TSR enforcement authority over entities within its FTC Act jurisdiction, and can use all powers and obtain all remedies and relief available to it under the FTC Act.205 With regard to entities beyond the FTC's jurisdiction, Congress instructed the Securities and Exchange Commission (SEC) to review and, as appropriate, promulgate "rules substantially similar to" the TSR.206 A later Telemarketing Act amendment provides that a violation of the TSR by an entity subject to the jurisdiction of the Consumer Financial Protection Bureau (CFPB) is deemed to be a violation of the CFPB's rules prohibiting unfair, deceptive, or abusive acts or practices.207 Finally, Congress directed the FCC to "issue a final [DNC] rule pursuant to the rulemaking proceeding that it began on September 18, 2002, under the Telephone Consumer Protection Act (47 U.S.C.
-227 et seq.)."208
+The FTC has primary Telemarketing Act and TSR enforcement authority over entities within its FTC Act jurisdiction, and can use all powers and obtain all remedies and relief available to it under the FTC Act.
+With regard to entities beyond the FTC's jurisdiction, Congress instructed the Securities and Exchange Commission (SEC) to review and, as appropriate, promulgate "rules substantially similar to" the TSR.
+A later Telemarketing Act amendment provides that a violation of the TSR by an entity subject to the jurisdiction of the Consumer Financial Protection Bureau (CFPB) is deemed to be a violation of the CFPB's rules prohibiting unfair, deceptive, or abusive acts or practices.
+Finally, Congress directed the FCC to "issue a final [DNC] rule pursuant to the rulemaking proceeding that it began on September 18, 2002, under the Telephone Consumer Protection Act (47 U.S.C.
+227 et seq.)."